About the Ensembles

-In 1987 the group reorganized under the auspices of the Onondaga County Music Educators Association and created our existing mission statement: To provide the music educator - wind/percussion player with professional level performance opportunities that will result in growth, camaraderie, satisfaction, and enjoyment.
-Existing primarily for its membership, the Ensemble shall engage the best conductors available and perform a variety of high quality literature including chamber works.
-The Ensemble will pursue that planning of educational activities that will benefit student musicians, other music educators, and the community at large.
+In 1987, the group reorganized under the auspices of the Onondaga County Music Educators’ Association and created our existing mission statement: It is the mission of our Ensemble to provide the instrumental music educator with professional level Wind Band performance opportunities that will result in personal growth, camaraderie, satisfaction, and enjoyment.
+Existing primarily for its membership, the Ensemble shall engage the best conductors available and perform a variety of high quality literature.
+The Ensemble will pursue the planning of educational activities that will benefit student-musicians, other music educators, and the community at large.

-In 2000 the group was revitalized and refreshed with the addition of an advisory board and a name change to the Central New York Music Educators Wind Ensemble and later to Central Winds: A Music Educators’ Wind Ensemble to better reflect it’s membership.
-The group is now run by an eight member advisory board, which consists of the General Manager, Personnel Director, Treasurer, Webmaster, Publicity Chairperson, and three Members at Large.
-The board is responsible for hiring quality conductors, setting the rehearsal and performance schedule, seeking performing opportunities, and any other organizational aspects of the group.
-As the group has evolved we have gone from having only guest conductors, to having anchor conductors: Andrew Perry (West Genesee High School) and James Tapia (Syracuse University), with some additional guest conductors.
+In 2000, the group was revitalized and refreshed with the addition of an advisory board and a name change to the Central New York Music Educators’ Wind Ensemble and later to Central Winds: A Music Educators’ Wind Ensemble, to better reflect its membership.
+The group is now run by a nine member advisory board, which consists of the General Manager, Personnel Director, Secretary, Treasurer, Webmaster, Publicity Chairperson, and three Members at Large.
+The board is responsible for hiring quality conductors, setting the rehearsal and performance schedule, seeking performing opportunities, and serving other organizational aspects of the group.
+Mr. Andrew Perry (West Genesee High School) serves as the Central Winds Artistic Director and he and Dr. James Tapia (Syracuse University) are our named Co-Conductors of the ensemble.